trungpq163/api-dlu/README.md

 - `performSyncScheduleFunctions(idImport, yearImport, termImport, weekImport)`

-- you obligate pass value into `idImport` parameter if not you will get nothing :(
+- You must pass value into `idImport` if not you will get nothing :(

-- yearImport, termImport, weekImport: default if you not pass value into parameter of `performSyncScheduleFunctions` then it will get current value of (year, term, week).
+- yearImport, termImport, weekImport: default if you not pass value then it will get current value of (year, term, week).

 for example:
 ```ts